project-rig/rig/docs/source/circuit_sim_tutorial/05_circuit_simulation/README.rst

 In addition to graph of vertices and nets, the place and route tools require a description of the SpiNNaker machine our simulation will be running on.
-As we will see later, the :py:class:`~rig.machine_control.MachineController` provides a method for requesting this information.
+As we will see later, the :py:class:`~rig.machine_control.MachineController` provides a method for gathering this information.

 Building the circuit simulator API